Interview with Ray Van Winkle, a wedding officiant in Seattle

 How do couples come up with their vows?

-About 2/3'ds of our couples use "repeat after me" vows that we offer in our ceremony book.
-For the rest, who write their own, I always suggest starting out as if you are writing a letter to your beloved.
+About 2/3'ds of our couples use "repeat after me" vows that we offer in our wedding officiant script.
+For the rest, who write their own vows, I always suggest starting out as if you are writing a letter to your beloved.

 Was there ever a time you had to improvise?

 Lots of times.
 Things rarely go 100% according to plan at a wedding (just another reason to hire a pro!).
-Rings go missing, you have to break "repeat after me" vows down into smaller bits, someone in the wedding party faints, the list goes on.
+Wedding rings go missing, you have to break "repeat after me" vows down into smaller bits, someone in the wedding party faints, the list goes on.

 "You guys just sit down, shut up, and thank God your sister's getting married!"